religiosa1/init-docker-db/README.md

 docker container name? (random-shortname):
 > mydb

-# Outputs ID of the created container and "Done" on success:
+# Outputs ID of the created container on success:
 2d42f1fbfcd63c64a56a9034af26f0bffe1157c125f4921a5f6e08c4e22a311c
-Done
 ```

 This will create a database container with the specified parameters, exposing